hana3d/blender2u/README.md

 Checks if a mesh meets certain criteria of good practices, like no use of tris, ngons or nonmanifold elements.

 Location: `Object Data properties > MeshLint`

+## Nodes IO

+Export and import nodes described as yaml.

 ## Polycount